Results of the Limited Enthusiasm Model with Demographics

 Intentional secularisation occurs when open unbelievers choose to become hardened to Christianity.
 Perhaps they had been church members, left the church, and now become anti-Christian.
 Maybe they join another religion or become humanists.
 Perhaps they had never been Christians but had accepted Christian values without much thought.
 Now they are rejecting those values.

 In Figure 2, the equilibrium run is the horizontal line at 11%, corresponding to a hardening rate of 1%.
-Reduce the hardening to 0.5% (solid brown curve), the church grows and stabilises at a higher value, 14%.
+Reduce the hardening to 0.5% (solid brown curve), and the church grows and stabilises at a higher value, 14%.
 Increasing the hardening rate increases secularisation, and church numbers drop.
-Doubling the hardening rate to 2% sees the numbers fall to 4.5% of the population.
-A hardening rate of 3% means the church becomes extinct in 200 years.
+Doubling the hardening rate to 2% reduces the number to 4.5% of the population.
+A 3% hardening rate means the church will become extinct in 200 years.

-Secularisation strongly affects the ability of the church to grow or combat its decline.
+Secularisation strongly affects the church’s ability to grow or to combat its decline.
 In this sense, it is correct to say secularisation causes church decline.
 Although not in this model, the church itself may cause secularisation by its actions.
 Indeed, churches that are successful at conversion may cause hostility among unbelievers.
 This effect needs additions to the model!

 Church Growth in a Secular Culture

 Figure 3 illustrates a growing church in three cultures of differing hardness.
 The blue line is a church growing in a population where 30% of the initial population are hard (solid blue line).
-Early growth is slow, top graph, but church numbers get close to equilibrium in 50 years.
-The rise in enthusiasts, bottom graph, shows significant revival for 25 years, followed by a significant drop in enthusiasts afterwards.
-Much of the churches success was achieved in those first few decades.
+Early growth is slow (top graph), but church numbers approach equilibrium in 50 years.
+The rise in enthusiasts (bottom graph) shows a significant revival over 25 years, followed by a significant drop afterwards.
+Much of the church’s success was achieved in those first few decades.

 If the unbelieving population had been all open, a completely non-secular culture, church growth would be much faster than the 30% hardened run (red dashed curve, top graph).
 There is also considerable overshoot after 25 years.
-There is a similar overshoot in enthusiasts, bottom graph.
+There is a similar overshoot among enthusiasts in the bottom graph.
 The more open society sees a faster and larger revival, but the final equilibrium remains the same.
-This result is demographic, caused by the effects of reversion and re-conversion.
+This result is demographic, due to reversion and reconversion.

 By contrast, church growth in a completely hardened society is more difficult (black, dotted line).
 There is a 70-year period where church numbers are close to zero (top graph).
 Also, there is a shorter period where enthusiast numbers are close to zero (bottom graph).
 With random fluctuations, there is a high chance of extinction during those periods.
 If the church does pull through, the same equilibrium as the other runs is achieved.
 The time to reach equilibrium is over a century as the demographic effects of an initial fully-hardened population work through.